The use of technology and social media has become the norm in the majority of…

-Vitamin D is necessary for the absorption of calcium to make healthy bones, and it can also boost the immune system, increase serotonin which is one of the “happy” hormones – an important antidote to depression – and can help in the prevention of cancer and autoimmune diseases.
-If you suffer from low mood during winter months, try taking a D3 vitamin supplement ( https://www.nhs.uk/live-well/healthy-body/how-to-get-vitamin-d-from-sunlight/)
+Vitamin D is necessary for the absorption of calcium to make healthy bones, and it can also boost the immune system, alleviate depression, and can help in the prevention of cancer and autoimmune diseases.
+If you suffer from low mood during winter months, try taking a D3 vitamin supplement; it is almost impossible to get sufficient vitamin D from our diet.

 By: Wendy Bramham